Elisha8120/Deloitte-Job-Scenario/README.md

  In the photo below we see different identifying characteristics.
 Where we are able to answer our employers questions and complete the tasks at hand.

  # Attackers Identifying Features (Answers)
  1. We are able to see the suspicious activites source IP address.
 (We are able to notice that the IP Address is a private network IP that shows that it is froma private network.)
-So turns out is an internal private network IP address
+So turns out is an internal private network IP address, letting us know that it is possibly malicious insider, or a compromised internal machine.

  2. Here we see the time stamps which show identifying characteristics of an automated polling pattern.

  3. I can also from the same data set see the UserID which is, "mdB7yD2dp1BFZPontHBQ1Z"

  4. Here we can easily see consecutive requests, which showws automated and scripted charcterisitcs.

+ 5. Another identifying characterisitcs that shows the common requests made by these automated or scripted attacks possibly a botnet.

 <img width="1865" height="470" alt="Screenshot 2025-08-30 150414" src="https://github.com/user-attachments/assets/a00d1c38-6cef-4a9d-a51d-851cf7cc3513" />